wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes-in-power-automate/includes/4-viewing-admin-analytics.md

 analytics on a per-environment basis.
 Environment administrators will only see analytics for the environments that they are admins in.
 To change the environment, an administrator can click on the filter icon in the upper right-hand corner.
-From there they can select their desired **Environment** and the **Time period** that they would like to see analytics for.
+From there, they can select their desired **Environment** and the **Time period** that they would like to see analytics for.